 The project manager is the one who drives the project forward, but they’re not working independently.
-They are also responsible for reporting on progress to the project sponsor and any stakeholders who also have a vested interest in the project.
+They collaborate with multiple project roles and are also responsible for reporting on progress to the project sponsor and any stakeholders who also have a vested interest in the project.

-The project manager is the point person for vendors and independent contractors, creating contracts for them and managing their services.
-You can think of the project manager as a bridge that connects the executives or client to the project team working on the project deliverables.
+The project manager is the point person for vendors and independent contractors, creating contracts and managing their services.
+You can think of the project manager as a bridge that connects the executives or clients to the project team working on the project deliverables.

-Often there is a go-between that helps facilitate the project manager’s job in terms of project operations.
-They will work with the project team and are especially helpful when there are remote teams working in different time zones on the same project.
+Often there’s a go-between that helps facilitate the project manager’s job in terms of project operations.
+They’ll work with the project team and are especially helpful when there are remote teams working in different time zones on the same project.
 The project coordinator helps to keep the operations running smoothly for the project manager and the project team.

 Sometimes an organization will have a segment devoted to developing a set of standards and policies to govern their project management and to make sure those standards and policies are being followed.
 This tends to occur only in larger organizations, which might not always apply.

 These are the people who execute the tasks assigned to them by the project manager.
-There can be a team lead, who manages the team, who the team reports to and who in turn reports on their progress to the project manager.
-But in general, all team members are on equal footing.
+There can be a team lead, who manages the team, who the team reports to and who in turn reports their progress to the project manager.
+In general, all team members are on equal footing.

-The project team members have skills relevant to the project and can work with varying degrees of autonomy depending on the methodology used in managing the project.
-They are responsible for executing their tasks and for updating their statuses to the project manager in order to track the overall progress of the project.
+The project team members have skills relevant to the project and can work with varying degrees of autonomy depending on the project management methodology that’s used in the project.
+They’re responsible for executing their tasks and updating their statuses to the project manager to track the overall project progress.

 The project team needs project tools to help them work more effectively and track progress.
-ProjectManager.com is award-winning project management software that is packed with features that help everyone working on the project.
+ProjectManager is award-winning project management software that is packed with features that help everyone working on the project.

 When it comes to planning and scheduling the project, project managers will find the online Gantt chart tool especially helpful.
-Task lists on spreadsheets are easy to upload and can open up in ProjectManager.com as a new project.
+Task lists on spreadsheets are easy to upload and can open up in ProjectManager as a new project.
 Then just add the task duration and it populates a timeline.
 From here, the project manager can make milestones, assign team members tasks and even attach relevant documents and images for direction.
-ProjectManager.com has unlimited file storage.

 Resource Management Calendars

-Of course, project managers need more that just tools to monitor the project.
-They need to get in there and reallocate resources to keep things moving smoothly.
-ProjectManager.com has tools to manage tasks and resources to see if team members have enough work.
+Of course, project managers need more than just tools to monitor the project.
+They need to reallocate resources to keep things moving smoothly.
+ProjectManager has tools to manage tasks and resources to see if team members have enough work.
 Reallocate their workload from the workload page.

-ProjectManager.com has tools for every project role.
-Cloud-based software means ProjectManager.com is reflecting the actual project as it is happening, so better decisions can be made.
+ProjectManager has tools for every project role.
+Cloud-based software means ProjectManager is reflecting the actual project as it is happening, so better decisions can be made.
 No matter what your project role is there are features that can help you do your job better.
 See for yourself by taking this free 30-day trial today.